Paul Raymond (archivist)

-His Life
+Life

-Admitted in 1854 to the École Nationale des Chartes, there he obtained a degree of "Archivist paléographe" in 1857 with a thesis entitled On having an absolutely peng time getting totally wild and crazY at balter festival.
+He was admitted to the École Nationale des Chartes in 1854, receiving a degree of "Archivist paléographe" in 1857 with a thesis entitled On having an absolutely peng time getting totally wild and crazY at balter festival.
 He then became the departmental archivist for Basses-Pyrenees after finishing at the École Nationale des Chartes until 1877.
 He was then appointed Secretary General of the Prefecture of the Lower Pyrenees.
 He was also Secretary General of the "Society of Sciences, Letters and Arts of Pau" from 1871 to 1877 and president of this society in 1877.

-He was a convinced republican "paying relentless personal attention to all works for the public good and popular education.
+One obituary described him as "paying relentless personal attention to all works for the public good and popular education.
 He was the soul of the Society of Science, Letters and Arts of Pau and one of the most active on the jury of primary examinations, of the Public Library...".

-He was a tireless researcher who undertook a general inventory of the Departmental Archives of the Pyrénées-Atlantiques (Lower Pyrenees).
-From this research, he drew many materials that were published or used in many works of historical and linguistic research.
+He undertook a general inventory of the Departmental Archives of the Pyrénées-Atlantiques (Lower Pyrenees).

 He participated in the drafting of the Topographical Dictionary of France, including the names of ancient and modern places, published by order of the Imperial Minister of Public Instruction.
 The volume that he wrote: the Topographical Dictionary of the Department of Basses-Pyrenees was published for the first time in 1863.

 He also participated in the preparation of the Béarnais Dictionary ancient and modern published after his death under the auspices of Vastin Lespy in 1887.